mattogodoy/open-rally-computer/docs/manual/manual_english.md

 This is the user manual for the **Baja Pro v4**.
 Here you will find everything you need to install and get the most out of your new Baja.
 If you have any suggestion for improvement to this manual, do not hesitate to write to baja@matto.io

-## Box contents

-In the box of this product you will find:
-- The **Baja Pro**
-- Control for handlebar with 3 buttons
-- Power cord

 ## Installation